1. Why choose Canisius' on-line master's degree in TESOL education?

 - With more than 75 years of experience in granting master's degrees in education, Canisius is one of the most respected schools in the region.

-- Canisius' School of Education and Human Services is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+- Canisius' School of Education and Human Services is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 - Coursework may be completed entirely online.

 - You may compete the practicum anywhere in the U.S. or internationally.

 - The program is approved by New York State for TESOL certification for grades K-12.

 You can start during any of our three terms: fall (late August), spring (mid-January) and summer (May/June).
 You select your start date when you submit your application.
 If you are unsure of your start date, select the earliest one that you are likely to attend.
 Should you be accepted and wish to change your start date to a later term, simply inform the Graduate Admissions Office of your new start date in writing and we will change your start date.

 The 30 credit (10 courses) master's degree can be completed in less than two years (20 months) by taking 2 courses each semester.
 The 18 credit hour advanced certificate can be completed in as little as one year.